 The Preschool Certificate prepares students for entry-level positions in the field of Child Development.
 This certificate is designed to provide instruction and field experience necessary for successful care and guidance of young children with emphasis from three to five years.
-This certificate also provides students an option to apply for direct assessment for the Child Development Associate Credential (CDA).
+The graduate will know and be able to o and know how to promote child development and learning, use developmentally effective approaches to connect with children and families, and use content knowledge to build meaningful curriculum.
+This certificate also provides students an option to apply for direct assessment for the Child Development Associate Credential (CDA) after taking CDEC 1417 CDAI and CDEC 2422 CDAII.
 All students participating in Field Study courses must have a negative TB test and no criminal record.